 I received my Bachelor’s Degree in Digital Forensics from the University at Albany.
 While CIS was not my first career move (I worked in the marketing field for many years before returning to college), it was my first job in this field.
 The experience that I gained while I was an intern and an analyst helped facilitate my growth in this field.
 I also had prior management experience in the fast-paced restaurant industry, which helped me develop a lot of patience and the ability to multi-task.
 Working in the marketing and analytics field has also helped me develop an awareness of how businesses work and how to use big data to help make critical business decisions.
 What really got me into the digital forensics field though was a position I held at my last job, where I was tasked with handling fraudulent credit card chargebacks.
 It was there that I found my passion for helping to investigate and fight cybercrime, which led me to go back to school and earn my degree in Digital Forensics.

-What are 5 daily tasks you do as a CERT Manager?
+What are 5 daily tasks you do as a CIRT Manager?

 - Review incident response and forensic analysis reports for dissemination to entities requesting assistance with an incident.

 - Keep up-to-date with technological advances and recommend cybersecurity best practices to SLTT Governments.

 - Work with other departments in Operations and CIS to facilitate growth and explore areas of new opportunity.

 - Act as a participant or coordinating member on SLTT community events centered around forensics and incident handling.